mhaidarhanif/rewinds/README.md

 > ⚠️ Make sure to setup the environment variables here, on Vercel, or on your preferred deployment target.
 Otherwise the app will break on production.
 That's why Doppler is recommended and there are some preset strings in the `.env.example` which you can copy directly.

-### Database Connection
+### Prisma ORM and Database Connection

 It's up to you which database/DBMS you want to use with the app.
 This repo recommends to use MySQL on PlanetScale.
+But avoid using SQLite because it doesn's have `model.createMany()` function.
 For example:

 ```sh
 DATABASE_URL='mysql://username:pscale_pw_password@region.connect.psdb.cloud/name?sslaccept=strict'